Managing the effects of myeloma

 Support for bone damage

 Bone problems are a common complication of myeloma.
-The bones in our body are constantly renewing themselves – doctors call this remodelling.
-When you have myeloma, the myeloma cells interrupt bone remodelling.
-This creates holes called bone lesions or lytic lesions which make the bones weak and easy to fracture.
-It also causes bone pain.
+Healthy bones are constantly renewing themselves.
+Myeloma cells interrupt this process, making the bones weak and easy to break.
+You may also get bone pain.

-You may be referred to an orthopaedic surgeon if you have significant problems with your spine or other bones.
-There may be an operation you can have to repair or strengthen weak or fractured bones.
+You may be referred to an orthopaedic surgeon if you have severe problems with your spine or other bones.
+They may offer you an operation to repair or strengthen weak or fractured bones.

 You may also be referred to a clinical oncologist for radiotherapy to treat a specific area of bone.
 This aims to slow down the damage and reduce pain.